| | | |

 Instructions

-• Cut the cabbage into large chunks and cut out the core pieces.
+• Remove the core and cut the cabbage into large chunks.
 Put the cabbage in a large saucepan and cover with water.
 Add 1 teaspoon of salt to the water and bring the cabbage to a boil over high heat.
 Reduce the heat to medium-low, cover the pan, and cook the cabbage for 8 to 10 minutes, until tender.
-Drain in a colander and set aside to cool.
+Drain well in a colander and let stand for a few minutes to release excess moisture.

 • Pour the sauce mixture evenly over the cabbage and stir lightly.